Prompt Engineering

 4}

-Then you can access “happy go lucky” with the following:
+Then you can access “happy go lucky” by using a Jinja template block and referencing the JSON variable like so:

 Casting Variable Types